Identity, nationhood and belonging at FMAV

 Exhibition Yael Bartana, True Finn (2014), Fondazione Modena Arti Visive

-Screened on the same floor is True Finn (2014), a documentary style film asking eight people from Finland one simple question – who is a true Finn?
-Invited by and working in connection with Finland’s Pro Arte Foundation, Bartana’s objective with True Finn was to create and record an utopian moment that would yield an answer to this question.
+On the same level True Finn (2014), a documentary-style film that asks eight Finns the same question: how can one define a true Finn?
+Invited by and in collaboration with the Finnish Pro Arte Foundation, the purpose was to create and record a storytelling utopian moment that would give an answer to this question.

-As a result of an open call, eight Finnish-residents came to live together for seven days in a house in the countryside.
-The condition was that each person had a different ethnic, religious, and political background.
-Life, discussions, and specifically designed assignments were filmed, with the edited material forming the core of the artwork.
+Following an open call, eight Finnish residents lived together for seven days in a house in the Finnish countryside.
+The condition was that each person must have a different ethnic, religious and political background.
+The living, discussions and specifically designed tasks were filmed by Bartana and the edited material formed the core of the work.